A SSIM Guided cGAN Architecture For Clinically Driven Generative Image Synthesis of Multiplexed Spatial Proteomics Channels: Introduction

 \section{Introduction}

 Immunohistochemical (IHC) techniques have long been used in the visualization of tissues for both research and clinical purposes \cite{shi2011antigen}.
 The shift from chromogenic peroxidase conjugated antibodies to fluorescent reporters was a driving catalyst in the adoption of IHC as a tool for biomarkers of human disease \cite{tada2016potential,tan2020overview}.
 Multiplexed IHC (mIHC) of CDX2 and SOX2 in histological stains has successfully been used as a marker for primary colorectal cancer \cite{lopes2020digital}.
 Unfortunately, due to restrictions in fluorescent microscopy, traditional Immunofluorescence (IF) mIHC techniques are limited to 3 protein markers in addition to the nucleic marker molecule 4',6-diamidino-2-phenylindole (DAPI) \cite{stack2014multiplexed}.
 Flow cytometry has revealed that accurate characterization of certain cell populations requires at least 12-18 unique markers \cite{chattopadhyay2012cytometry}.
-New techniques in DNA oligo based fluorescent reporters, such as CODEX/Phenocylcer-Fusion, have increased the number of simultaneous markers from 22-36, with each marker saved as a channel on an n-channel image \cite{goltsev2018deep,schurch2020coordinated}.
+New techniques in DNA oligo based fluorescent reporters, such as CODEX/Phenocylcer-Fusion, have increased the number of simultaneous markers from 22-36, with each marker saved as a channel on an n-channel image \cite{goltsev2018deep,schurch2020coordinated}.\\ Computational analysis of IHC images has also progressed significantly since the adoption of machine learning into biological analysis workflows.
+Canonical methods of cell identification by hand or color segmentation have given way to new edge-based and machine learning guided techniques \cite{di2010automated}.
+A convolutional neural network using U-Net architecture classified 6 cell types in a colored chromagen IHC stain but required multiple stained slides of different sections to do so \cite{fassler2020deep,ronneberger2015u}.
+Multiple other studies have applied deep learning segmentation to classification of nuclei, cancer types, and tumor microenvironments \cite{ghoshal2021deephistoclass,bulten2019epithelium,zadeh2021deep}.
+Current implementations are hampered by low throughput of protein marker visualization or relegated to meta analysis of collective data sets.\\ The problem of multiplexing can be solved by the computational generation of imaging data through Generative Adversarial Networks (GANs).
+The pix2pix algorithm developed in 2017 \cite{zhu2017unpaired}, has allowed translational generation of images of high photo-realism.
+GANs have already seen wide adoption in medical imaging, with over 100 papers published so far using GANs to generate MRI, CT, PET, and Tomography data \cite{tschuchnig2020generative,yi2019generative}. \cite{yi2018sharpness}, successfully utilized generated data to de-noise low dose liver CT images, preserving tissue morphology in a clinically relevant way.
+While such novel uses of GANs may be useful in reducing cost and wait times for life saving medical treatments, there are numerous ethical considerations for using generated data in patient care.\\ The use of GANs in the generation of protein IHC stains from low multiplexed tissue has not been fully explored.
+A handful of studies have already demonstrated the ability for GANs to segment cells using multiplexed IHC \cite{gadermayr2018way,gupta2019gan}.
+From this data, \cite{tschuchnig2020generative} proposed that stain-to-stain translation through GANs would be possible with large, multiplexed tissue stain experiments as training data. \cite{bao2021random} recently developed a random channel GAN algorithm to compute missing data from tissue stained sequentially with 11 different markers but were impeded by the limitations of indirect IF staining.
+Additionally, recent methods have proposed image to `omics translation algorithms \cite{schapiro2022mcmicro,schapiro2022miti}.